 Pray for provisions for farmers: Dear Lord, we pray for people who have lost their food and livelihoods from the ravages of the locusts.
 May You provide for them in their time of need and protect them from further crop losses.

 On August 4, an explosion at Beirut’s port, fueled by 2,750 tons of abandoned ammonium nitrate, was one of the largest non-nuclear accidental blasts ever.
 At least 190 people died, and 6,000 others were injured.

-The blast compounds the existing situation in Lebanon, a nation suffering from the burden of an economic crisis, an influx of refugees, and the COVID-19 pandemic.
+The blast compounded the existing situation in Lebanon, a nation suffering from the burden of an economic crisis, an influx of refugees, and the COVID-19 pandemic.
 World Vision has been working in Lebanon since its civil war in 1975 and continues to assist both Lebanese families and refugee communities through emergency relief, development projects, and advocacy.

-Pray for the people of Lebanon: Merciful Counselor, we grieve with families suffering from the Beirut port disaster.
-They’re struggling to recover during such a challenging time.
-We ask You to speed the restoration so children can feel secure again.
+Pray for the people of Lebanon: Merciful Counselor, we grieve with families affected by the Beirut port disaster.
+Many continue to struggle as they recover during such a challenging time.
+We ask You to help children feel secure again.
 We pray for the restoration of livelihoods of those affected by the blast.